-Student performance on exams, quizzes, assignments, and through participation on discussion boards, all translate to individual performance based on explicit grading criteria (discussed
+Student performance on exams, quizzes, assignments, and through participation on discussion boards, all translate to individual performance based on explicit grading criteria (discussed below).
+There are a number of criteria used to evaluate course outcomes and student success, and

 Content: Students demonstrate competence in the terminology, concepts, theories and methodologies used within the discipline (quizzes, exams, lab assignments, group discussions).